atsheehan/curriculum/lessons/activerecord-associations/associations.md

 Comment.create(body: 'i like ice cream', article_id: ruby_article.id)
 ```

 Here we created two separate articles with two and three comments, respectively.
+The `create` method is something we gained by inheriting from `ActiveRecord::Base`.
+This method saves a record to the database.
+We could achieve the same result by using the `new` method to initialize a new `ActiveRecord` object, passing in the attributes we want to set, and then calling the `save` method on the object.
 Notice that when we created the comment, all we had to do was give it the ID of the article that it belonged to so that the foreign key was setup correctly.

 #### Retrieving associated records using ActiveRecord queries

 Now that we have our data, how can we retrieve it?
-Let's pull all of the
-comments for our article about cats:
+Let's pull all of the comments for our article about cats:

 ```ruby
 article = Article.where(subject: 'Some thoughts about cats').first